EngineerKhan/AdvDBClass/Week3/APIs and FastAPI.md

 > Please note that the `df` object is a **view** of the original dataframe.
 > Any changes to the `dfFiltered` object will also be reflected in the original dataframe.

-(_To be continued; will be updated soon_)

 ## MongoDB

 MongoDB is the core part of our course.
-Lets round up the lab by making an API server for a bookstore using MongoDB.
+Let's round up the lab by making an API server for a bookstore using MongoDB.
 We will be able to make this database quickly in a few steps:

 1. Create a database named `bookstore` in MongoDB and add a collection (it asks for the default collection) named `books` in the database.
-3. Download the books CSV from the aforementioned Github repository.
+3. Download the books CSV from the aforementioned GitHub repository.
 4. Use the "Import" option from MongoDB Compass to import the downloaded CSV.

 ![SS-ImportingCSV.png](SS-ImportingCSV.png)

 And we are done.
-Now, we can use the MongoDB Compass to query the data and can see that whole data is seamlessly converted/stored into JSON format.
+Now, we can use the MongoDB Compass to query the data; we can also see that the whole data is seamlessly converted/stored into JSON format.

-Now, all we need to do is to connect the API server with MongoDB.
+Now, all we need to do is connect the API server with MongoDB.

 ### Connecting with MongoDB